Zhuge Liang: Physical appearance

 The only known historical description of Zhuge Liang's physical appearance comes from the Sanguozhi, which recorded that he was eight chi tall (approximately 1.84 m) with "a magnificent appearance" that astonished his contemporaries.

-In later sources, it is said that during the northern expedition, Zhuge Liang commanded the three armies with a white feather fan while wearing a headscarf made of kudzu cloth and riding on a plain chariot.
+In later sources, it is said that during the northern expedition, Zhuge Liang commanded the three armies with a white feather fan while wearing a headscarf made of kudzu hemp and riding on a plain carriage.

 In Moss Roberts' translation of the 14th-century historical novel Romance of the Three Kingdoms, Zhuge Liang's appearance is described as follows:

 Kongming appeared singularly tall, with a face like gleaming jade and a plaited silken band around his head.
 Cloaked in crane down, he had the buoyant air of a spiritual transcendent.

 The original Chinese text in the novel mentions that Zhuge Liang wore a guanjin (綸巾; a type of headscarf or hat) and a hechang (鶴氅; a robe commonly worn by Daoists).